Receiving new mail alerts when Outlook is closed

 - Exchange accounts

-If you are using an Exchange account, then you could also use Outlook Web Access (OWA) to get notifications via your browser.
+If you are using an Exchange account, then you could also use Outlook on the Web (OWA) to get notifications via your browser.

 - All account types

-Instead of continuously running Outlook, you can also consider configuring your account in the Windows 10 Mail app.
-This is a light-weight mail client that is included with Windows 10 and runs in the background without any additional configuration so it will continue to give you new mail alerts.
+Instead of continuously running Outlook, you can also consider configuring your account in the Mail and Calendar app.
+This is a light-weight mail client that is included with Windows 10 and Windows 11 and runs in the background without any additional configuration so it will continue to give you new mail alerts.

-New mail alert of the Windows 10 Mail app.
+New mail alert of the Windows Mail and Calendar app.